 Boarding Life as an Overseas Pupil

-We met Alvin, a Fifth Form overseas student from Hong Kong, to find out more about his experience of boarding life at Bloxham and his future plans.
+We met Alvin, a Sixth Form overseas student from Hong Kong, to find out more about his experience of boarding life at Bloxham and his future plans.

 Q: What was it like when you first Joined Bloxham School as an overseas pupil?

 It was a pretty new experience for me as I had been in the same school since primary prior to joining Bloxham.
 I was welcomed straight away into the Wilson House boarding community.